jacekpoz/nte/README.md

 ```
 it accepts 3 arguments:

+- `pkgs` - nixpkgs
+- `src` - the directory containing all entries and templates
+- an attrset of:
     - `extraArgs` - an attrset of additional arguments passed to all entries and templates
     - `entries` - a list of all entry files to be processed
     - `templates` - a list of all template files to be applied

 and returns a string containing a shell script that applies the templates to the entries